Chana Masala (Curried Chickpeas)

 - Hot cooked grains (rice, quinoa, or couscous), optional

-Add the chickpeas, green beans, seasonings, tomatoes, lemon juice, and about 1/4 cup water.
+- Add the chickpeas, green beans, optional chili peppers, seasonings, tomatoes, lemon juice, and about ¼ cup water.
 Bring to a simmer, then cook over medium-low heat for 10 minutes, stirring frequently.
 This should be moist and stew-like, but not soupy; add a small amount of additional water, if needed.